 The bright yellow and orange flowers of the pot marigold.
 A stand out plant in any garden decorating flower beds with bright, daisy-like flowers.
 Different from the similarly named marigold, pot marigold (Calendula officinalis) is also known as Calendula, common marigold or Scotch marigold.
 Part of the Asteraceae family along with daisies and chrysanthemums it is also an incredibly useful plant.

-Growing as an annual, or a short lived perennial in warmer climates, pot marigold has a profuse blooming habit, decorating beds and containers with bright, daisy-like flowers.
+Growing as an annual, or a short lived perennial in warmer climates, the plant has a profuse blooming habit, decorating beds and containers with bright, daisy-like flowers.
 However it is not just a decorative plant.
 In years gone by the marigolds brightly colored petals were used to color butter and cheeses.

 Today the flowers are still used to add a spicy flavor to stews and salads.
 For this reason you can grow pot marigold as part of a herb garden.
 Away from the kitchen Calendula is used in cosmetics and is said to be able to boost the immune system.
 It is also a useful companion plant, keeping aphids and pests away from vegetable or ornamental plants.

-The colourful flowers of the pot marigold are a favourite amongst gardeners and pollinators.
+The colourful flowers of the pot marigold (Calendula officinalis) are a favourite amongst gardeners and pollinators.
 It is also a useful herbal and culinary plant, making it a valuable addition to any garden.

-Even if you are new to gardening, this article will ensure that you will soon be enjoying the benefits of the pot marigold.
+Even if you are new to gardening, this article will ensure that you will soon be enjoying the benefits of the plant.
 From sowing the seeds to harvesting and using the plant, we will cover everything you need to know.

 - Varieties of Pot Marigold